DanielHe4rt/socket-da-velha/readme.md

 ## :computer: Running the server

-:bulb: After all the dependencies have been installed, you can run the server using the following command:
+:bulb: After all the dependencies have been installed, you can run the server on the Windows running the file <strong>run-server.bat</strong>.
+But if you are a Linux user. just type the following command:
 ```
 node app.js
 ```